nscaledev/uni-specifications/specifications/providers/openstack/flavors_and_images.md

   }
 }
 ```

+The Image OS fields (name, version and family) describes the operating system in use. `os_name`, `os_version` and `os_family` defines the full name, version and family of the operating system.

+The `tags` field is particularly helpfull for filtering images based on the software stack they contain.
+It can be used to easily identify images with specific tools or configuration.

 The GPU fields are optional, the existence of `gpu_vendor` defines this as compatible with a GPU flavor, and the `gpu_models` and `gpu_driver_version` are required.
 The `gpu_models` is formatted as a CSV, and must correspond exactly to values defined by flavor mapping.